Audrey-Hermans/blog/en/bundle.md

 A pencil might seem like a silly thing.
 But it taught me something vital:
-when you love doing something, do it for yourself.
+*when you love doing something, do it for yourself.*

-- Not for it to be “good.”
+- Not for it to to be "well done".
 - Not for validation.
-- Just because it puts joy in your belly.
+- Just because it brings joy to your heart.

-A shout-out here to **Max, Serge, and Jérôme**,
-who each— in their own way—taught me to recognise the beauty of raw, unfiltered aliveness.
+A shout-out here to Max, Serge, and Jérôme, who each— in their own way—taught me to recognise the beauty of raw, unfiltered aliveness.

 ## Silence at the Bottom of Your Pockets

-If you’re anything like me, your pockets probably hold a stone, a shell, or a bit of bark rescued from a walk.
+If you’re anything like me, your pockets probably hold a stone, a shell, or a bit of bark brought back from a walk.
 Maybe even a book, if your pockets are particularly ambitious.

 These objects have a quiet but powerful gift: **they bring us back to ourselves through touch**.

 Over time, my bundle has become a kind of **anchoring toolkit**.
-Those who know me know I never leave home without my survival kit:
+Nowadays, I never leave home without my survival kit:

 - noise-cancelling headphones
 - tinted glasses
 - a scarf
-- and a beanie
+- and a beanie or hat

 Gear to soften sensory overload and create a little cocoon, even in the middle of chaos.

-At first, it was a half-conscious defence mechanism.
+At first, it was a semi-conscious defence mechanism.
-But one day, I realised how much these objects helped me…
-and just how vulnerable I felt without them.
+But one day, I realised how much these objects helped me, and just how vulnerable I felt without them.

 Maybe you’ve got some of your own, without even thinking about it.
 Come to think of it… **have you ever asked yourself?**